 At least in Italy (but probably, elsewhere), it's easier to list characters that have not a super identity.
 Donald Duck and Goofy are the most prominent, but even Goofy's nephew, Daisy, Josť Carioca (actually, a parody of superheroes), Gyro, and many others.
 It's good to know that at least once the Beagle Boys have been supervillains (with the X-Men powers).

-These stories are now published for the English-language market by Boom!
+These stories were published for the English-language market by Boom!
 Kids as Disney Hero Squad: Ultraheroes.

 DC One Million had Justice Legion Z (for Zoomorphs), which was descended from the Legion of Executive Familiars, which in turn was the even-futher-future counterpart to the Legion of Superpets.
 The JLZ membership included Proty One Million, a version of Comet the Super-Horse and Mastermind, presumably a heroic descendant of Mr Mind, the World's Wickedest Worm.
 The Executive Familiars were Krypto-9, Wormhole, the Sun Dragons, and Octo the Eight-Dimensional Cephalopod.

 Howard the Duck, who is an accomplished martial artist and even knows limited sorcery; although Howard would probably take offense at being labeled a "super hero," since he considers super heroes to be just one more ridiculous element of the world he's stuck in.